nicholasjcooper/plumbCNV/README.md

 Running instructions
 ====================

 At the moment you need to source() the individual function files: FunctionsCNVAnalysis.R, generalCNVFunctions.R, validation.functions.R, qcScripts.R, SnpMatrixList.R and tdtFunctions.R so that all required functions are loaded into the session (if you modify the path in the header of FunctionsCNVAnalysis.R, the other scripts should be sourced automatically when this file is sourced).
 Package installation may or may not happen automatically - try 'load.all.libs()' and make sure everything works, and ensure that packages are up to date, particularly for the bioconductor packages, especially for the human genome BSgenome.Hsapiens.UCSC.hg18/hg19 reference which has changed since july 2014.
+Note that if you use one of my templates to run plumbCNV, the correct files should be 'sourced' in there already, e.g, 'plumbCNV_Example/run_example.R'.

 To prepare for running, work your way through the instructions below.
-Feel free to contact me if you can't find your answer in this document [nick.cooper@cimr.cam.ac.uk].
+Feel free to contact me if you can't find your answer in this document [nick.cooper at cimr.cam.ac.uk].
 Once it's all in place it should be quite easy to use, you just need to use one function 'plumbCNV()' which does everything really; it takes the input files as parameters, as well as various thresholds.

 '/personal/multiRunsLightSnp.R' and '/personal/multirunsFam.R' are examples of how I run the pipeline once everything is installed and the input files are in place.
 It might be easiest to just modify these files to match your own filenames, etc. Please also download my plumbCNV_Example repository.
 Getting this working should demonstrate that you've managed to install everything correctly.